kpb/cultureofcode.online/content/blog/dev/installing-up-to-date-node-js-on-linux.md

 ---

 I'm running a recent version of [XUbuntu](http://xubuntu.org/), and have installed [Node.js](https://nodejs.org/en/) via the package manager.
-But, the version in the Ubuntu repos is horribly out of date:
+But, the version in the Ubuntu repos is horribly out of date: <!--more-->

 ```bash
 $ nodejs -v